-- I bought it in Ironton, Mo. in about 1988.
-I paid $400 for it.
+I bought it in Ironton, Mo. around 1988.
+If I recall correctly I paid around $400 for it.
 The frame was still there, engine and transmission were long gone.
-I had seen it while driving my trash truck and knew my wife had always wanted a Bonnie & Clyde car.
-Well, I made the deal and brought it home (she was not very impressed at first being that all the outer body panels were stuffed inside.)
+I had seen it while driving my trash truck and I knew my wife had always wanted a Bonnie & Clyde car.
+Well, I made the deal and brought it home.
+To my surprise my wife was not impressed at first being that all the outer body panels were stuffed inside.

-- In order to stop the eye distortion I drill a 1/4 ” hole thru the top strap slightly into the lower.
+In order to stop the eye distortion I drill a 1/4 ” hole thru the top strap slightly into the lower.
 Weld the hole first, then weld the gap inside the eyes.
-Mine took 2 passes inside due to the coating on the hinge. (zinc…yuck…DO NOT BREATH IT!!)
+Mine took 2 passes inside due to the coating on the hinge.

-- Shoulder bolts (shop scrounge) were to be used as the pivot pins.
+Shoulder bolts (shop scrounge) were to be used as the pivot pins.
 A shoulder bolt was ground on the leading edge for use as a final fit tool and pressed into the hinge bushing to set the final inside size.
+All in all a very nice finished product, and done for under $100 (with welder wire and grinding discs, and hardware).
+Now to break out the doors to get final measurements.